Satsangi are currently signed with Mr Babu (Mumbai/New York)

-The band and regulars at festivals including Wychwood, Greenbelt and Cornbury, playing alongside James Bay, Elvis Costello, Macy Grey, James, Tom Jones, Imelda May, Van Morrison.
-Martha Reeves, Steve Winwood, Nine Inch Nails, James, Seasick Steve, Wilko Johnson.
+They are regulars at festivals such as Wychwood, Greenbelt, Cornbury (multiple appearances), playing stages alongside James Bay, Elvis Costello, Macy Grey, James, Tom Jones, Imelda May, Van Morrison.
+Martha Reeves, Steve Winwood, Nine Inch Nails, Seasick Steve, Wilko Johnson.

 “Iodine is an awesome song” Talvin Singh

 Satsangi videos are broadcast on MTV in USA and MTV India, with the band being featured artists on MTV Roots, a groundbreaking show coming out of Mumbai.

 "Hi Su, listened to 'Iodine' again and I must say it's really wicked.
 Your track reminds me a bit of Sonic Youth, but with definitely better singing and a tough sax break that reminds me of X-Ray Specs.
 The whole thing sounds nervy, dislocated and very tense, just the way I like it!"
 Steve Chandra Savale, Asian Dub Foundation

 Rolling Stone Magazine interviewed Johnny and reviewed the bands debut album ‘No Shoes in Satsang Hall’ in 2011

 "A wicked bass line, timely sax breaks, and pace-setting rhythm guitar sections.
 Richard Heath needs special mention for his swivelling spin of a solo on sax.
 This is a find!"
 Rolling Stone Magazine